chromaui/learnstorybook.com/content/intro-to-storybook/svelte/en/simple-component.md

 }
 ```

-Once all the above is done, we can run `npm run test` and see the following output:
+Once all the above is done, we can run `yarn test` and see the following output:

 ![Task test runner](/intro-to-storybook/task-testrunner.png)

 We now have a snapshot test for each of our `Task` stories.
 If we change the implementation of `Task`, we’ll be prompted to verify the changes.

 <div class="aside">
-Don't forget to commit your changes with git!
+💡 Don't forget to commit your changes with git!
 </div>